AtheeqAhammed/SwiftUI_Basic_2_Advanced/README.md

 Instead of passing the same object through every view’s initializer, We can put it into the environment at a higher level, and any child view that needs it can access it directly.

 It’s useful when the same data or service is needed by multiple views.

-## 🟢 StateObject
-@StateObject is used when a SwiftUI View owns an ObservableObject.
-It creates and maintains the object's lifecycle so the same object instance is preserved across View updates.

-It's commonly used when a View creates its own ViewModel.

 ## 🟢 EnvironmentObject
 @EnvironmentObject is used to access a shared ObservableObject from the SwiftUI environment.